kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 - **Mutations go through commands**: All add/remove/reorder/activate/reset use `FormGenerator` commands which mutate JSON via `FormModel`, then rebuild and validate.
 - **Arrays-of-objects defaults are minimal**: When adding an item, include primitives, arrays, and required nested objects.
 Optional nested objects (e.g., `link`) are omitted until explicitly activated or data exists.
 - **`renderAllGroups` nuance**: Even when true, optional object children inside array items remain gated (to avoid overwhelming new items) unless required or present in data.
 - **Navigation is schema+data-driven**: Sidebar item counts and child listings come from data (no DOM counting).
 IDs use path→ID helpers.
+Sidebar scroll position is preserved across re-renders.
 - **Validation runs post-rebuild**: After any structural change, validate on the next frame so required states are immediately visible.
-- **Path/ID helpers**: Use generator helpers to produce stable IDs and compare/escape paths consistently.
+- **Path/ID helpers**: Centralized helpers build stable IDs and compare/escape paths consistently.
+- **Primitive arrays are pruned**: Empty strings are removed when collecting data; an empty primitive array serializes as `[]`, not `[""]`.

 Key APIs:
 - `FormModel`: `generateBaseJSON`, `get/setNestedValue`, `deepMerge`, `pushArrayItem`, `removeArrayItem`, `reorderArray`, `ensureObjectAtPath`.